25. Choosing a Propeller

 Right hand (RH) or Left hand(LH) screw:

 There are at least two accepted methods of specifying this.
-We use the convention that when viewed from the rear a RH propeller rotating clockwise will drive the boat forward and a LH propeller with the same clockwise rotation will drive it astern.
+We use the convention that when viewed from outside the boat looking toward the bow a RH propeller rotating clockwise will drive the boat astern and a LH propeller with the same clockwise rotation will drive it forward.
 We will not discuss the alternative definitions here.
-RH or LH selection is is only important when the attached engine is non reversing and when planning a twin screw boat.
+RH or LH selection is only important when the attached engine is non reversing and when planning a twin screw boat.

 In simple terms a reversing engine can be run in either direction of rotation and achieve "ahead" or "astern" movement of the boat so the hand of the propeller is not important.

 With twin screw boats, the same diameter propeller, one each RH & LH, from the same manufacturer should be chosen.
-This is to neutralise the effect the torque forces that a renerated on the hull when turning the propeller.
-Likewise if replacing a damage prop buy the replacement for the same manufacturer to maximise your chances of getting a balanced drive system.
+This is to neutralise the effect the torque forces that are generated on the hull when turning the propeller.
+Likewise if replacing a damaged prop buy the replacement for the same manufacturer to maximise your chances of getting a balanced drive system.